When it all gets a bit much, head outside for a walk.

-While Melbourne is strapped in for a second round of the stage three lockdown, at least this time we somewhat know what to expect.
-Although we may be confined to our homes for the next six weeks, recreational exercise is one of the few reasons we can get out and about.
-While the official advice says you can’t exercise outside of metropolitan Melbourne or Mitchell Shire if you live within these areas, there are a host of walking routes, parks and lookout spots in your very own backyard that you can check out for wellbeing reasons.
+While Melbourne is strapped in for another lockdown, after the trials and tribulations of last year, at least we somewhat know what to expect.
+Although we may be confined to our homes for the next seven days, recreational exercise is one of the few reasons we can get out and about.
+Parks will remain open, as will public playgrounds, outdoor gym equipment and outdoor skateparks.
+More on that here.

 Yarra Boulevard and Yarra Trail

 While the Collingwood Children’s Farm and Abbotsford Convent are currently closed, you’ll still able to be able to voyage past these tranquil spaces via the Yarra Boulevard and Yarra Trail.

 This refreshing route begins with a walk across the Gipps Street Bridge.
 Follow the path and turn left onto the scenic Yarra Boulevard.
 A relaxing walk up the crest of the hill will eventually lead to a turn off onto Johnston Street, where you can take the turn and find a scenic lookout over the entire city, with the Yarra River glistening, animals grazing at the Children’s Farm, and the poignant turrets of the Convent in the foreground.